awsdocs/amazon-ec2-user-guide/doc_source/replacing-lost-key-pair.md

       [ec2-user ~]$ sudo mkdir /mnt/tempvol
       ```

    1. Mount the volume \(or partition\) at the temporary mount point, using the volume name or device name that you identified earlier\.
 The required command depends on your operating system's file system\.
+Note that the device name might appear differently on your instance\.
+See [note](#device-name) in this section for more information\.
       + Amazon Linux, Ubuntu, and Debian

         ```